napperley/kotlin-native/samples/weather_function/readme.md

 # Usage

-Make sure that you have completed the *Building Docker Image* section before proceeding.
+Make sure that you have completed the [Building Docker Image](#Building-Docker-Image) section before proceeding.

 1. Start OpenFaaS
 2. Deploy the **weather** image using the **faas-cli** tool: `faas-cli deploy --image weather --name weather`
 3. Invoke the **weather** function (including passing through the location argument) by running the following: `echo '-l="christchurch,nz"' | faas-cli invoke weather`

 **Note:** The program (weather) can print weather information from a JSON file, eg: `./weather -f="current_weather.json"`.
-This functionality isn't available in the Serverless Function unless the file is generated in the **~/repos/kotlin-native/samples/weather_function/function** directory, the Dockerfile is updated to include the file in the Docker image, and the image is built (refer to the *Building Docker Image* section) before deploying the image (refer to the *Usage* section).
+This functionality isn't available in the Serverless Function unless the following has been done:

+1. JSON file is generated in the **~/repos/kotlin-native/samples/weather_function/function** directory
+2. Dockerfile is updated to include the JSON file in the Docker image
+3. Image is built (refer to the [Building Docker Image](#Building-Docker-Image) section)
+4. The built image is deployed (refer to the [Usage](#Usage) section)